openrewrite/rewrite-docs/tutorials/authoring-recipes/recipe-conventions-and-best-practices.md

 ### Use ListUtils for collections manipulation

 Since referential equality is so important for OpenRewrite to detect changes, typical collection creation and manipulation patterns like newing up your own collection or using Java streams are usually a mistake.
-Instead we provide the `ListUtils` class which provides referential-equality conscious data access and manipulation faculties which avoid unnecessary memory allocations.
+Instead, we provide the `ListUtils` class which provides referential-equality conscious data access and manipulation faculties that avoid unnecessary memory allocations.

 ### Nullability matters

-Throughout our ASTs and other APIs we have been careful to use Java's nullability annotations to indicate whether a field is nullable or not.
+Throughout our ASTs and other APIs, we have been careful to use Java's nullability annotations to indicate whether a field is nullable or not.
 If a field is nullable then there _will_ be ASTs where that field is null.
-To operate correctly on the wildly diverse code which exists throughout the world Recipe/Visitors must decline to make changes when a field they need to make changes is null.
+To operate correctly on the wildly diverse code which exists throughout the world, Recipe/Visitors must decline to make changes when a field they need to make changes is null.

 ### Avoid constructing AST elements by hand

 Even very simple pieces of code have complex AST representations which are tedious and error-prone to construct by hand.
-With your visitor, prefer faculties like [JavaTemplate](../../v1beta/javatemplate.md) to turn code snippets into AST elements.
-In data formats like XML or Json it is usually most convenient to use the format's parser to turn a snippet of text into usable AST elements.
+With your visitor, prefer faculties like [JavaTemplate](../../concepts-and-explanations/javatemplate.md) to turn code snippets into AST elements.
+In data formats like XML or JSON it is usually most convenient to use the format's parser to turn a snippet of text into usable AST elements.

 ### Prefer Cursor Messaging to Execution Context Messaging

 There are a few ways to pass state around within and between visitors.
 All Recipes in a run will have the same `ExecutionContext` object passed between them, and it contains a map into which any recipe may read or write arbitrary data.
-Similarly the `Cursor` object returned by `TreeVisitor.getCursor()` has a map into which any recipe may read or write arbitrary data.
-The difference is that the `Cursor` is a stack which keeps track of a visitor's current progress through an AST and is thrown away after all visiting is complete.
+Similarly, the `Cursor` object returned by `TreeVisitor.getCursor()` has a map into which any recipe may read or write arbitrary data.
+The difference is that the `Cursor` is a stack that keeps track of a visitor's current progress through an AST and is thrown away after all visiting is complete.
 Because the data in `ExecutionContext` lives for the span of the recipe run, and on into separate cycles, it can potentially change the behavior of other recipes.
 So whenever communication is needed but only within the current visitor or recipe, the cursor stack should be used instead of adding messages to the execution context.

 ### Stay Single Cycle

 OpenRewrite executes recipes in a loop, each iteration of that loop through the full recipe list is called a cycle.
 This is so that if one recipe makes a change another recipe would respond to it can have a chance to do so, regardless of the order they are executed in.
 By default only a single cycle is executed, unless some recipe in the group overrides `Recipe.causesAnotherCycle()` to return `true`.
-For larger recipes, such as a framework migraiton, the performance impact of causing another cycle can be substantially detrimental.
+For larger recipes, such as a framework migration, the performance impact of causing another cycle can be substantially detrimental.
 Whenever possible a recipe should complete all of its work the first time, avoiding overriding `Recipe.causesAnotherCycle()` if at all possible.